UAA-EQLNES/EQLNES-Sensors/AppScripts/README.md

 The main drawback is that Fusion tables is not that popular and could be axed by Google.
 Another limitation may be data storage limits.

+Note that you will need to enable the "experimental libraries" to use Google Fusion tables with AppScripts.
+In addition, the Fusion tables API will need to be enabled.

 ### 1.4 EQLNES Sensor SMS Bot.gscript.gscript

 This script demonstrates how different storage backends can be swapped in and